DrBushyTop/GarminToHevyConverter/readme.md

 The actual format is the CSV export format from the [Strong app](https://www.strong.app/) (at the time of writing, the only importable data type in Hevy).

 ## Prerequisites
+- Either:
+  - Download the latest release from the [releases page](https://github.com/DrBushyTop/GarminToHevyConverter/releases) for your platform
+- Or Build from source:
   - Go 1.21 or later
   - Git to clone the repo

 ## Usage